-Conclusion and recommendations
+Conclusion and Recommendations

-This project showed that ICT systems can support complaint management in municipalities and can result in a measurable improvement of adaptive capacity.
-However, the impact and the improvement are arguably not enough to leave either the municipalities or the communities in a better position to adapt and respond effectively to the changes.
-This does not necessarily mean that an ICT is not useful to improve the municipal processes, but implementing any system in a rural resource-constrained environment should be done cautiously while focusing on the changes that can be achieved when considering the resource limitations.
+This project showed that ICT systems can support complaints management in municipalities and can result in a measurable improvement.
+However, the impact and the improvement are arguably not significant enough to leave either the municipalities or the communities in a better position to adapt and respond effectively to the changes.
+This does not necessarily mean that an ICT tool is not useful to improve the municipal processes, but implementing any system in a rural resource-constrained environment should be done cautiously, focusing on the changes that can be achieved when considering the resource limitations.
 An ICT is not a guaranteed solution to a difficult problem, but can compensate for resource limitations that result in water and sanitation issues not being addressed.
-The study highlighted the fact that the ICT system improved the overall knowledge and data tracking but that it could not improve the effectiveness with which citizen complaints were addressed.
+The study highlighted that Amanzi improved the overall knowledge and data tracking, but could not improve the effectiveness with which complaints raised by citizens were addressed.